gentee/eonza-docs/en/scripts/set-variable.md

 * **Absolute Path**.
 If the value is a relative path to a file or a directory, then it is converted into an absolute path.
 * **Append**.
 The value of the field *Parameter* will be appended to the current value.
 * **Append Path**.
 The path or file name in the *Parameter* field will be added to the current value with a **/** or **\\** separator, depending on the OS.
+* **Escape Filename**.
+Replace ':', '/', '\\' with '_' as file names with such characters may be incompatible with the file system of the particular OS.
 * **Filename**.
 Get the last file or directory name from the current value.
 * **Get Environment Variable**.
 Get the value of the environment variable specified in the *Parameter* field.
 If the parameter is not specified, then the variable name is taken from the current value.
 * **Hash**.
 Calculates the hash of the current value.
 In the *Parameter* field specify the hashing method - **md5** or **sha256**.
 If nothing is specified, *MD5* will be used.